Royal Cambodian Air Force FC

-The Royal Cambodian Air Force FC is a professional football club in Cambodia.
+The Royal Cambodian Air Force Football Club is a professional football club in Cambodia.
 It played in the Cambodian Premier League in the 2000s, the top division of Cambodian football for several seasons before it was relegated.
 The club is a branch of the Royal Cambodian Air Force, which in turn is a part of the Royal Cambodian Armed Forces.